 More successful adoptions - amazing work Pocket Pet Sanctuary!

 Would you like to let the other enquirers know these pets have been adopted?
 We’ll send them a message and refer them back to your other available listings on PetRescue to continue their search.
+Preview this message.

 Great!
 Who adopted this pet?